-The Best 4K TVs for Xbox Series X: What Should You Be Looking For?
+The Best 4K TVs For Xbox Series X: What Should You Be Looking For?

 - 120 frames-per-second is now possible with select games on Xbox Series X, but you'll need a TV with 120Hz support to activate this.
 Furthermore, if you want to play games at 4K resolution at 120Hz, you must also purchase a 4K TV with HDMI 2.1 and 120Hz support.
-Microsoft will supply an Ultra High-Speed 2.1 HDMI cable inside the Xbox Series X packaging for use with next-gen games that support 4K, 120Hz.
+Microsoft supplies an Ultra High-Speed 2.1 HDMI cable inside the Xbox Series X packaging for use with next-gen games that support 4K, 120Hz.

 - Variable refresh rate is separate from the typical chatter of gaming frame rates.
 Commonly referred to as VRR, it is a new feature that allows the Xbox Series X and TV to communicate and adjust refresh rates on the fly.